lcompilers/lpython/doc/src/progress.md

 ## Features Supported

-LFortran is currently in development andyou might find some unsupported features while using it.
+LFortran is currently in development and you might find some unsupported features while using it.
 We are working on fixing the issues and improving and expanding LFortran.
 You can also help out by reporting any new bug you find or you can check out any of the issues mentioned in the section and help us implement the feature faster.

 ### Currently Supported: